-6. Where a customer is relationship managed and a change is made to this process which will impact on the customer, they will be provided with advance notice, and the reason for the change.
+10. Where a change is made to the relationship management process which will impact on the customer, firms should provide the customer with advance notice, and the reason for the change.
 Where this will require action from the customer, they should be allowed sufficient time to complete this, taking into account the channel currently used

-This Standard is intended to capture wholesale change where the customer may be moving from a relationship managed environment to telephony based, or where a business has matured and/or undergone significant growth which warrants a relationship managed approach.
+This Standard is intended capture wholesale change where the customer may be moving from a relationship managed environment to telephony based, or where a business has matured and/or undergone significant growth which warrants a relationship managed approach.
 It is not intending to capture changes due to a change in personnel, where there hasn't been a change in the channel through which the customer's account is managed.

-As a minimum, the LSB would expect the customer to be provided with not less than two months' notice in order to provide time to consider what other options, if any, they wish to pursue.
-Firms may wish to take into account information which is known about the customer prior to the change in approach, this could include non-exhaustive examples such as:
+As a minimum, the LSB would expect the customer to be provided with not less than two month's notice in order to provide time to consider what other options, if any, they wish to pursue.
+Firms may wish to take into account information which is known about the customer prior to the change in approach, this could include non exhaustive examples such as:

-- whether the customer is experiencing financial stress - whether any applications are in train and if there would be a benefit to have these concluded prior to the move - where known, any significant changes to the overall control of the business which may warrant a longer lead in time to prevent additional impact on the business customer - whether the firm knows, or has reason to suspect, that the customer may be vulnerable.
+- whether the customer is experiencing financial stress - whether any applications are in train and if there would be a benefit to have these concluded prior to the move - where known, any significant changes to the overall control of the business which may warrant a longer lead in time to prevent additional impact on the business customer - whether the firm knows, or has reason to suspect that the customer may be vulnerable.